canonical/microcloud/doc/how-to/install.md

 MicroCloud's component snaps must use tracks that correspond to the same MicroCloud release within the {ref}`matrix of compatible versions <ref-releases-matrix>`.

 For production deployments, use the `stable` risk level for all snaps.
 For testing or development, you might use a different risk level for some snaps.
-See {ref}`ref-snaps-microcloud-risk` for more information.
+Refer to {ref}`ref-snaps-microcloud-risk` for more information.

 To specify a different channel, use the `--channel` flag at installation: